Consensys/docs-template/docs/contribute/submit-a-contribution.md

    to your personal account.

    :::note
-   For repositories that don't allow forking, such as Infura, you can skip steps 3–6 and clone the original repository instead.
+   If you have write access to a repository, you can skip steps 3–6 and clone the original repository instead.
    :::